 Overview: This document summarizes Neosho County Community College’s comprehensive written information security policy (the "policy") mandated by the Federal Trade Commission's Safeguards Rule and the Gramm-Leach-Bliley Act ("GLBA").
 In particular, this document describes the Program elements pursuant to which the Institution intends to (i) ensure the security and confidentiality of covered records, (ii) protect against any anticipated threats or hazards to the security of such records, and (iii) protect against the unauthorized access or use of such records or information in ways that could result in substantial harm or inconvenience to customers.
 The policy incorporates by reference, the College’s existing policies and procedures and is in addition to any College policies and procedures that may be required pursuant to other federal and state laws and regulations, including, without limitation, FERPA.

 Designation of Representatives: The institution's chief information officer is designated as the program officer who shall be responsible for coordinating and overseeing the policy.
-The chief information officer at NCCC is the dean of planning and operations.
 The program officer may designate representatives of the Institution to oversee and coordinate particular elements of the policy.
 Any questions regarding the implementation of the program or the interpretation of this document should be directed to the program officer or his or her designees.

 Scope of Policy: The policy applies to any record containing nonpublic financial information about a student or other third party who has a relationship with the Institution, whether in paper, electronic or other form that is handled or maintained by or on behalf of the Institution or its affiliates.
 For these purposes, the term nonpublic financial information shall mean any information (i) a student or other third party provides in order to obtain a financial service from the Institution, (ii) about a student or other third party resulting from any transaction with the Institution involving a financial service, or (iii) otherwise obtained about a student or other third party in connection with providing a financial service to that person.